haraldhob/Bitpoll/README.md

 pip install -r requirements.txt
 ```

-For Production systems it is nessesarry to run
+For Production systems it is necessary to run

 ```bash
 ./manage.py compilemessages